lucatacconi/crunz-ui/.github/NGINX_UBUNTU_EXPL.md

 sudo systemctl status php8.1-fpm
 ```

+Editing to php configuration file /etc/php/8.X/fpm/php.ini and /etc/php/8.X/cli/php.ini to set timezone and to increase the maximum execution time of the scripts.
+To select the correct maximum execution time, consider the time required to execute the longest task you want to schedule.

 Modify the nginx site-available defaul configuration file to allow php execution and to set the crunz-ui directory:
 ```
 vi /etc/nginx/sites-available/default